RobertDickens/dinkers.github.io/_python/beginner/algorithms.md

 ---
 layout: post
 title:  "Algorithms"
-description: "An algorithm is a mechanical process for solving a category of problems."
+description: "A mechanical process for solving a category of problems."
 categories: beginner
 ---